Sparks of Awareness, Windows of Opportunity

 So much is out there awaiting exploration, pursuit, utilization, sharing.
 We are excited about lighting sparks, increasing levels of awareness, and opening worldly windows of opportunity in support of more informed and engaged global citizens.
 Carpe diem!
 Carpe Global.

-Connect, explore, and become even more worldly at Carpe Global!
-Sign up for our newsletter, and follow us on social media.
+Connect, explore, and become even more worldly at Carpe Global, where you can learn about great resources and opportunities like those shared above!
+Sign up for our newsletter and follow us on social media @carpeglobal.